easoplee/pybullet_playground/README.md

 ### panda_w_camera.py

 The new point clouds are added to the buffer as the camera moves.
+The points are generated from only the depth images, not color images.

 This shows simple robot camera trajectory.
 Moves joint 4 by a certain degree every time step.
 <img src="gifs/probing_movement.gif" width="350" height="350"/>